Hantavirus: Transmission

 Human built environments are important in hantavirus transmission.
 Deforestation and excess agriculture may destroy rodents' natural habitat.
 The expansion of agricultural land is associated with a decline in predator populations, which enables hantavirus host species to use farm monocultures as nesting and foraging sites.
 Agricultural sites built in close proximity to rodents' natural habitats can facilitate the proliferation of rodents as they may be attracted to animal feed.
 Sewers and stormwater drainage systems may be inhabited by rodents, especially in areas with poor solid waste management.
 Maritime trade and travel have also been implicated in the spread of hantaviruses.
 Research results are inconsistent on whether urban living increases or decreases hantavirus incidence.
 Seroprevalence, which shows past infection to hantavirus, is consistently higher in occupations and areas that have greater exposure to rodents.
-Poor living conditions on battlefields, in military camps, and in refugee camps make soldiers and refugees at great risk of exposure as well.
+Poor living conditions on battlefields, in military camps, and in refugee camps expose soldiers and refugees to infection.